• Campground Host • Trail/Campground Maintenance • Visitor Information • General Assistance

 Live, work and play in scenic Moab, UT!
 Home of red rock and blue skies, Moab is an adventure mecca, offering hiking, biking, climbing, river rafting, 4-wheel driving, scenic drives and much more.

 Moab offers the quaintness of a small town, yet with full range of amenities and services.
 Moab is the base camp for exploring millions of acres of breath-taking BLM lands, as well as Arches and Canyonlands national parks, Dead Horse Point State Park, and the La Sal Mountains.
-Serve a minimum of two months up to the entire season (March-October).

-LOCATION: Hosts manage popular BLM Campgrounds located along stunning scenic by-ways including Hwy 128 (Colorado Riverway), Hwy 279, Hwy 313, and the Canyon Rims and Kane Creek roads.
+DETAILS: Hosts manage popular BLM Campgrounds located along stunning scenic by-ways including Hwy 128 (Colorado Riverway), Hwy 279, Hwy 313, and the Canyon Rims and Kane Creek roads.

 Water: No water on-site.
 Water, ice and showers are available at the Moab Office (30-50 gallon containers and pumps may be provided).

 Sewer: Vaults at camp host site for sewer/gray & black water.
 All campgrounds have vault toilets (no flush toilets).